-There is no overdraft fee at Truist Bank if the amount overdrawn is under $5.
+There is no overdraft penalty charge at Truist Bank if the amount overdrawn is under $5.
 Also, Truist Bank waives overdraft fees for specific customers if their negative balance is $100 or less in the summertime.

 With the “PNC Virtual Wallet Student Account,” account owners will receive refunds for up to one overdraft.
 There is no fee charged for all other account owners if the overdrawn amount is $5 or less.

 If you bank at T.D.
 Bank, you will receive reimbursement for only two overdraft fees each year, and only if the amount isn’t higher than $70.

 At Fifth Third Bank, you won’t receive a charge for an overdraft fee if you deposit sufficient funding into your account by midnight of the next business day.